Ice Fishing in Northeastern PA: Top Places to Try This Winter

 North Abington Twp., PA

-Lackawanna Lake in North Abington Twp. is a popular ice fishing spot at Lackawanna State Park.
+Lackawanna Lake in North Abington Township is a popular ice fishing spot at Lackawanna State Park.
 This 198-acre lake provides easy access, convenient parking and reliable ice conditions throughout the winter.
 Anglers reel in trout, walleye, pickerel and largemouth bass, making Lackawanna Lake a top cold-weather fishing destination.

 Learn More